syncfusion/ej2-angular-docs/src/maps/maps/populate-data.md

 # Populate data in Angular Maps control

-This section explains how to populate data inputs and provide it to the Maps component.

 ## Shape data

 The shape data collection describes geographical shape information that is available in GeoJSON format.
 The Map shapes are rendered with this data.
 The custom shapes such as seat selection in bus, seat selection in a cricket stadium and more useful information can be also added as [`shapeData`](../api/maps/layerSettingsModel/#shapedata) in the layer of the Maps.